 DE-ESSER.
 These are used to remove too much highs after somebody put too much on.
 At least that's the general consensus.
 Most de-essers are like a combination limiter and high frequency notch filter.
 When the circuit sees "too much" highs it reduces them.
 The "too much" point is set by the THRESHOLD control.
-The offending frequencies are choosen by a rotary switch on the VOX BOX.
+The offending frequencies are choosen by a rotary switch on the VOXBOX.
 The "ess" frequencies given are 3 kHz, 6 kHz, 9 kHz and 12 kHz.
 We also gave you a LIMITER position.
 The 3 kHz, while low for a de-ess function, can really help make screamers and sounds that hurt bearable.
 Our hearing is most sensitive in the 2K to 4K band.
 The Limiter is another version of our Electro-Optical Limiter and while quick, it is not a perfect "brick wall", "zero overshoot", "micro-second fast" limiter - it workspretty damn well, though, and it sounds better than the "geek" limiters.
 We don't quite follow why some people insist on wrecking the sound with a questionable sounding limiter rather than turning the volume down a bit.
 "More is better" they say.
 We agree "less is more".

 OK, so back to de-essing basics.
 Most de-essers are based on VCAs and cheap op-amps which can do a lot of damage to a well recorded and important vocal track.
-We build an expensive dedicated passive high frequency limiter for producers who really care about vocals and shudder to consider a \$300 IC based "de-esser"on the lead vocal.
-It uses a passive sliding filter based on mastering HF limiters.
-The VOX BOX uses newly designed de-esser that not only works great, if used properly, will not mess up the original vocal quality.
+The VOXBOX uses a de-esser that not only works great, but (if used properly) will not mess up the original vocal quality.
 It is a passive notch filter combined with another Opto.
 This allows the fine detail of the original sound to be left as intact as possible.
 The de-esser / limiter is after the EQ and before the final line driver.
 The side chain is solid state but, as in all Manley gear, the signal path is entirely vacuum tube and never hybrid.

 Hints - Don't kill the natural sibilance, just tame it.
-Natural-like real voice or the produ'er may 'lap you 'illy.
+Natural: like a real voice, or the produ'er may 'lap you 'illy.
 Some vocalists may be "thrown" by hearing the effects of the de-esser while singing.
 Safest to give them a straight signal or better yet de-ess in the mix as the last process.
 Compress (and EQ) before de-essing.